 Day 8 (Cusco to Bogotá): Last day in Cuzco, we decided to visit the remaining sites on the boleto tursitico.
 The site we visited were:

 1) The Pachacuteq Monument (Monumento Pachacuteq) sits on a roundabout on Avenida del Sol, Cusco.
 The monument is actually a tower museum dedicated to this great Inca Pachacuteq Yupanki.
 A huge figure stands on top of this six story tower that looks over the Cusco region.
 The sculpture was created by Cusqueñan sculptor Fausto Espinoza Farfán.
+2) Museo Historico Regional: It offers to the visitors a beautiful collection of archaeological objects from cultures pre-Inca and Inca, as well as a select collection of colonial paintings that shows the success of the artists from Cuzco.

 3) Museo de sitio del Qoricancha: This was a bit of a disappointment .
 A bare bones place that is in poor shape with minimum information regarding the Incas.